Graham Moffatt: Cinema career

 His first film with Will Hay was Where There's a Will (1936) in which he plays an office boy.
 In his next film with Hay, Windbag the Sailor (1936), he is joined by Moore Marriott and his character has become 'Albert'.
 He is known by this name in all his later films with Hay and Marriott: Oh, Mr Porter!
 (1937), Old Bones of the River (1938), Convict 99 (1938), Ask a Policeman (1939) and Where's That Fire?
 (1940).
 Still as Albert, he appeared again with Moore Marriott in a series of films starring Arthur Askey: Charley's (Big-Hearted) Aunt (1940), I Thank You (1941), and Back Room Boy (1942).
 His later films include Powell and Pressburger's A Canterbury Tale and I Know Where I'm Going!.

 Post-acting life

 In the mid-1940s he semi-retired from show business to become a publican with his wife, Joyce Muriel Hazeldine, whom he married in June 1948 and remained married to for 17 years until his death in July 1965.
 Together, they ran the Swan Inn at Braybrooke (near Market Harborough), followed by the Englishcombe Inn at Bath.
 Whilst landlord of the Swan Inn, Moffatt became good friends with local musician and actor Jim Dale who would often drink at the pub.

-In March 1952 he was admitted to hospital in Kettering after two weeks of hiccuping (spasms of the diaphragm).
+In March 1952 he was admitted to hospital in Kettering after two weeks of hiccuping.
 He still made sporadic cinema film appearances in minor parts, the last being in the 1963 film 80,000 Suspects, directed by Val Guest, who was a writer of many of the films that Moffatt starred in with Will Hay and Moore Marriott.